zdk/rm-safely/README.md

 # Notes

-Main goal of rm-safely to write in a pure shell script.
+Main goal of rm-safely is to write it in a pure shell script.

 Alternative,